CRIRES+: The CRyogenic InfraRed Echelle Spectrograph Upgrade Project

 Transform CRIRES into a cross-dispersed spectrograph

 To introduce cross dispersion to CRIRES an analysis of the current and future scientific requirements and science cases was made.
 To cover the additional orders the spatial extent of the main slit was reduced from 40 to 10 arcseconds, providing a balanced compromise between cross-dispersion implementation and catering for the current CRIRES long slit usage.
 The cross-dispersion of the spectrum will be performed by the use of reflection gratings.
 The optical layout of the new design is shown in Figure 3.
 Six gratings are foreseen, mounted on a cryogenic wheel.
 Each of them is optimized for operation in a single wavelength band (Y, J, H, K, L and M).
 Another wheel will carry the order sorting filters to eliminate contamination by second- and higher- order spectra of the gratings.
 The re-imaging of the slit is then performed by a fixed-lens camera, designed for the full wavelength coverage and used for all observing modes.
-In this configuration, the observing modes will require only one exposure to cover the full Y-band, two exposures, with different echelle angles, for the J- and H-bands, three exposures for the K-band, four for the L- and five exposures are needed to cover the M-band.
+In this configuration, the observing modes will require only one exposure to cover the full Y-band, two exposures, with different echelle angles, for the J- and H-bands, three exposures for the K-band, four for the L- and five exposures are needed to cover the M-band (2,3,4,4,7,9 respectively to cover detector gaps).
 A new optical design for the slit viewer will complement the new pre-optics unit.

 Overall the new design will maintain the current throughput of CRIRES (with the goal of increasing it) and the spectral resolution of 50 000 and 100 000, as before.
 The slit length (10 arcseconds) will not limit observations of moderately extended sources and will allow nodding for precise background subtraction.